aws-samples/cost-effective-aws-deployment-of-comfyui/docs/DEPLOY_OPTION.md

 ## Security Related Settings

-### Disable Self Sign-Up
+### Enable Self Sign-Up

-You may disable user self-signup so administrator can fully control user from Cognito Console.
+You may enable user self-signup so user can easily onboard to the application.
+You may combine it with email domain restriction described below to restrict user.
+Alternatively, you can also integrate application to your company SSO by following [SAML Authentication](#saml-authentication).

-Set `selfSignUpEnabled` to `false` in the context.
-(The default is `true`)
+Set `selfSignUpEnabled` to `true` in the context.
+(The default is `false`)

 **Edit [cdk.json](/cdk.json)**
 ```
 {
   "context": {
-    "selfSignUpEnabled": false,
+    "selfSignUpEnabled": true,
   }
 }
 ```